-Individuals-Subparagraph~2(a)
+Individuals-Subparagraph 2(a)

-Subparagraph 2(a) provides that individual residents of a Contracting State will be entitled to all treaty benefits.
+Subparagraph 2(a) provides that individual residents of a Contracting State will be considered qualified persons.
 If such an individual receives income as a nominee on behalf of a third country resident, benefits may be denied under the respective articles of the Convention by the requirement that the beneficial owner of the income be a resident of a Contracting State.